 More of these “heat flow diagrams” can be found in chapter 4.2. of the article.

-A rather special feature of the diagrams shown in this article is that the percentile values given for the flows cover a range (e.g. Ash and Char 5,97% - 12,15%), rather than a specific absolute value.
+A rather special feature of the diagrams shown in this article is that the percentile values given for the flows cover a range (e.g. Ash and Char 5,97% – 12,15%), rather than a specific absolute value.
 This is rather untypical.
-Also, it can be noted, that the width of the arrows are not always to scale: compare, for example, the width if the “Surface” arrrow to that of the “Thermal Mass” arrow.
+Also, it can be noted, that the width of the arrows are not always to scale: compare, for example, the width of the “Surface” arrrow to that of the “Thermal Mass” arrow.
 It should be roughly four times wider.

 The same Sankey diagram created with a Sankey software tool shows the arrow widths correctly.